laas/fape/Manual.md

 Its objective is merely to give pointers and some keys on what is currently supported in FAPE and give a rough idea of how things work internally.

 Until a more detailed and formal description of the planner is written, we hope it will allow you to start using FAPE without to much pain.
-We are aware that this document stays very high level and that it won't answer all question that might arise when using (or worse, contributing to) FAPE.
+We are aware that this document stays very high level and that it won't answer all question that might arise when using (or contributing to) FAPE.
 Please ask any question you have, I will be glad to answer it.